msabur/msabur/README.md

-- Studying computer science
+- Welcome to my profile!
-- Interested in artificial intelligence, Linux, and web development
+- I'm interested in software development and open source.

 <!---
 msabur/msabur is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.